 - Before leaving New York, Newt visits Jacob (who has now been obliviated) and gives him a case of Occamy eggshells — made of pure silver! — to use to get a loan from the bank to open up his bakery.
 Newt also leaves a note which states how Jacob's talent and worth are wasted at a dreary factory.
 Even more sweet?
 His bakery is a huge success, he somehow remembers Newt's creatures as he cooks pastries looking like them... and Queenie makes a visit.

 - Earlier in the film, it's mentioned that the potion only removes bad memories, not good ones.
 Since Jacob has good memories of the magical world unlike everyone else would have, it's entirely possible that he actually still remembers.
+The sequel confirms that Jacob retains his memories of the magical world, and he's still in love with Queenie.

 - Even better?
 We hear the ringing bell of the shop door closing as a person leaves, but we do not hear it opening again - meaning that Queenie has apparated into Jacob's shop.
 She's not just breaking the law by wanting to be with him, she's also openly, wantonly and fragrantly breaking it by using magic in front of what must be several dozen No-Majs.